rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

   * Predictions derived from the fitted models, including:
 	&nbsp;
     * Transition probabilities: conditional probability of transition to a genotype (obtained using competing exponentials from the transition rate matrix for all methods except OT and OncoBN).
-For OT and OncoBN this is actually an abuse of the untimed oncogenetic tree model; see the [additional technical documentation](https://rdiaz02.github.io/EvAM-Tools/pdfs/Additional_tech_doc.pdf) for details.
+For OT and OncoBN this is actually an abuse of the untimed oncogenetic tree model; see the [Evamtools: methods' details and FAQ](https://rdiaz02.github.io/EvAM-Tools/pdfs/evamtools_methods_details_faq.pdf) for details.

     * Transition rates: for models that provide them (CBN, H-ESBCN, MHN) transition rates of the continuous-time Markov chain that models the transition from one genotype to another.
 This option is not available for OT and OncoBN, as these do not return rates.